Aniket-AI-30/fraud_detection/README.md

 # Fraud Detection Model

-This repository contains a machine learning project focused on fraud detection in transactional datasets.
-The model is built using Logistic Regression, Decision Tree, and Random Forest, and the Random Forest model was selected for deployment based on its overall accuracy.
+This repository contains a machine learning project focused on fraud detection in Credit Card transactional datasets.

 ## Project Overview
 Fraud detection is critical in financial systems to mitigate potential losses and improve security.
 This project aims to predict fraudulent transactions accurately by building and evaluating different machine learning models.